 Life of a Jewish Teen with Richard Weintraub – Grades 8-9

-Meets two Tuesdays each month from 4-6pm (Dates is TBD)
+Meets two Tuesdays each month from 3:45-5:45pm (Click here for class dates)

 This class is a practical and realistic exploration of issues relevant to teens, a psycho-spiritual approach to life designed to enhance self-esteem, self-worth and self-love, and a participatory class design to build openness, honestly and trust.
 This class will help you reveal your authentic self, better explore your current high school and future college and career choices, deal with issues with parents and siblings, discuss intimate relationships, fears and finding your purpose in life.
 It will definitely be a unique classroom environment and experience.